Goldfinger (film): Critical response

-Philip Oakes of The Sunday Telegraph said that the film was "dazzling in its technical ingenuity", while Time said that "this picture is a thriller exuberantly travestied."
+Philip Oakes of The Sunday Telegraph said that the film was "dazzling in its technical ingenuity", while Time magazine said that "this picture is a thriller exuberantly travestied."
 Bosley Crowther, writing in The New York Times, was less enthusiastic about the film, saying that it was "tediously apparent" that Bond was becoming increasingly reliant on gadgets with less emphasis on "the lush temptations of voluptuous females", although he did admit that "Connery plays the hero with an insultingly cool, commanding air."
 He saved his praises for other actors in the film, saying that "Gert Fröbe is aptly fat and feral as the villainous financier, and Honor Blackman is forbiddingly frigid and flashy as the latter's aeronautical accomplice."

 In Guide for the Film Fanatic, Danny Peary wrote that Goldfinger is "the best of the James Bond films starring Sean Connery ...
 There's lots of humor, gimmicks, excitement, an amusing yet tense golf contest between Bond and Goldfinger, thrilling fights to the death between Bond and Oddjob and Bond and Goldfinger, and a fascinating central crime ...
 Most enjoyable, but too bad Eaton's part isn't longer and that Fröbe's Goldfinger, a heavy but nimble intellectual in the Sydney Greenstreet tradition, never appeared in another Bond film."
 Roger Ebert of the Chicago Sun-Times declared this to be his favourite Bond film and later added it to his "Great Movies" list.

 The film review aggregator Rotten Tomatoes gives a 99% rating and an average score of 8.7/10 based on 74 reviews.
 The website's consensus reads, "Goldfinger is where James Bond as we know him comes into focus – it features one of 007's most famous lines ('A martini.
 Shaken, not stirred') and a wide range of gadgets that would become the series' trademark".
 Goldfinger is the highest-rated Bond film on the site.

-In 2024, Far Out Magazine named Sean Connery's James Bond one of the "10 most accurate movie psychopaths according to the FBI".